-In finite element discretizations similar discontinuities are resolved by imposing continuity of the approximation, while using a local basis.
-In this work we aim to achieve the same by introducing a novel space-local \gls{POD} formulation with \textit{overlapping} subdomains.
-We will refer this approach as \acrshort{LO-POD}.
+In finite element discretizations, similar discontinuities are resolved by imposing continuity of the approximation, while using a local basis.
+In this work, we aim to achieve the same by introducing a novel space-local \gls{POD} formulation with \textit{overlapping} subdomains.
+We will refer to this approach as \acrshort{LO-POD}.
 To start off, we subdivide the domain $\Omega$ into $I$ overlapping subdomains $\Omega_i = [\alpha_i,\beta_i)$.
 This means $\beta_{i-2} = \alpha_i < \beta_{i-1} = \alpha_{i+1} < \beta_i = \alpha_{i+2}$.
 Once again, each subdomain contains $J$ grid points.
-Note that due to the overlap each grid point is now located in two subdomains.
+Note that due to the overlap, each grid point is now located in two subdomains.
 This means $\frac{I \cdot J }{2} = N$, as opposed to $I \cdot J = N$ for \gls{L-POD}.

-In order to obtain a smooth approximation $u_\ell$ we require the \acrshort{LO-POD} basis to smoothly decay to zero on the edge of the subdomain.
+To obtain a smooth approximation $u_\ell$, we require the \acrshort{LO-POD} basis to smoothly decay to zero on the edge of the subdomain.
 This is enforced through a post-processing step of the local snapshot matrix given by \eqref{eq:local_POD_snapshot}.
-For this purpose we introduce a kernel $k_i(x)$ to divide the solution between the subdomains.
+For this purpose, we introduce a kernel $k_i(x)$ to divide the solution between the subdomains.
 This places the following constraint on the kernels:

 such that this set of functions forms a partition of unity.
-Here we propose the following kernel
+Here, we propose the following kernel

 which is chosen as it smoothly decays to zero at the subdomain boundaries.
 This approach is inspired by the partition of unity method \cite{PUM}.
-Here the right half of each subdomain is overlapped by the subdomain on the right and the left half by the subdomain on the left.
+Here, the right half of each subdomain is overlapped by the subdomain to its right, and the left half by the subdomain to its left.
 A visualization of the kernels is displayed in Figure \ref{fig:partition_unity}.